maikunari/order-number-prefix-for-woocommerce/readme.txt

 = Via FTP =

 1. Download the plugin zip file and extract it
-2. Upload the `woo-order-number-prefix` folder to the `/wp-content/plugins/` directory
+2. Upload the `order-number-prefix-for-woocommerce` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to WooCommerce > Settings > General to configure your prefix